VAX325/NFS-MW-Lua-Toolkit/README.md

 # NFS MW Lua toolkit
- Lua compiler and decompiler for Need for Speed Most Wanted.
+ Lua compiler and decompiler for Need for Speed Most Wanted.\
- Based on Hisham Muhammad decompiler with some fixes for NFS MW Bytecode Use Win32 version, because NFS MW is 32bit app.
+ Based on Hisham Muhammad decompiler with some fixes for NFS MW Bytecode.\
+ Use Win32 version, because NFS MW is 32bit app.

 # Some info